Solutions for STOP: 0x0000000A Error (STOP 0x0A)

 STOP: 0x0000000A error message on the blue screen is a critical error message.
-STOP: 0x0000000A occurs when Windows shuts down because of a kernel error to prevent further damage to your hardware and software.
-Over time, STOP: 0x0000000A tends to appear more and more often causing total system disability.
-That is why 0x0000000A error should be resolved as soon as possible.
+STOP: 0x0000000A is displayed when Windows has to close because of a kernel error to prevent further damage to your PC.
+Over time, STOP: 0x0000000A tends to appear more and more often causing total system corruption.
+That is why 0x0000000A error should be fixed as soon as possible.

-- Let the program scan your computer and repair the errors it detects.
+- Let the program scan your computer and remove the error.

-- Let the utility recover Windows and fix the errors to prevent problems in future.
+- When you access your broken system let BootSuite fix the errors to prevent problems in future

 In the unlikely case that 0x0000000A remains or if Windows crashes at startup even in Safe Mode, read the explanations and try solutions suggested below, one by one.